 Livestreams are a great way to ask experts questions on important topics.
 However, rather than having dozens of folks asking questions live, we gave our members the opportunity (and anonymity) to ask our subject matter experts ahead of time.
 Their questions have been aggregated with others and assembled in a series of videos, posted to our YouTube channel.

-If you are an Australian considering repatriation during COVID 19, the videos below answer some of common questions.
+If you are an Australian considering purchasing plane tickets to Australia during COVID-19, the videos below answer some of common questions.
 More videos are planned, and will be added to our channel, and this article, as they are posted.

 The discussions in the videos are not to be construed as Financial, Legal or Tax advice.
 You should seek the advice of a professional before making any financial decisions.